Aliuken/JobVacanciesApp_Java17/README.md

     * **A3H**: Meaning "Horizontal A3".
     * **A4V**: Meaning "Vertical A4".
     * **A4H**: Meaning "Horizontal A4".
+* **jobvacanciesapp.defaultInitialTableSortingDirectionCodeOverwritten**: Overwrites the default initialTableSortingDirection (defined in prop "jobvacanciesapp.defaultInitialTableSortingDirectionCode").
+Possible values (from [TableSortingDirection](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TableSortingDirection.java)):
+    * **---**: The initial value.
+Meaning "by default", so that the configuration of the property **jobvacanciesapp.defaultInitialTableSortingDirectionCode** will be applied.
+    * **asc**: Meaning "ascending".
+    * **desc**: Meaning "descending".
 * **jobvacanciesapp.defaultInitialTablePageSizeValueOverwritten**: Overwrites the default initialTablePageSize (defined in prop "jobvacanciesapp.defaultInitialTablePageSizeValue").
 Possible values (from [TablePageSize](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/model/entity/enumtype/TablePageSize.java)):
     * **0**: The initial value.
 Meaning "by default", so that the configuration of the property **jobvacanciesapp.defaultInitialTablePageSizeValue** will be applied.
     * **5**, **10**, **25**, **50**, **100**, **250** and **500**: Meaning the quantity specified by the name.